 Most of the time, the “This accessory may not be supported.” pop-up appears shortly after you plug your iPhone into a power source to charge it.
 In most cases, the charging cable you’re trying to charge your iPhone with isn’t MFi-certified, meaning that it wasn’t made consistent with Apple’s design standards.

 The charging cables you can buy at your local gas station or dollar store are almost never MFi-certified because they are so cheaply made.
 In some cases, these cables can also cause significant damage to your iPhone by overheating it.

 If possible, charge your iPhone with the cable that it came with.
 If the charging cable your iPhone came with isn’t working, you can exchange it for a new one at your local Apple Store, so long as your iPhone is covered by an AppleCare plan.

 Your iPhone might be saying “This accessory may not be supported.” because of a minor software glitch.
 When you plug an accessory into the Lightning port of your iPhone, your iPhone’s software determines whether or not to connect to the accessory.

-Wait 15-30 seconds, then turn your iPhone back on by pressing and holding the power button (iPhone 8 and earlier) or the Side button (iPhone X).
+Wait 15-30 seconds, then turn your iPhone back on by pressing and holding the power button (iPhone 8 and earlier) or the Side button (iPhone X and newer).
 Once your iPhone turns back on, try connecting to your accessory again.

 If it works, then a software glitch was causing the problem!
 If you’re still seeing the pop-up on your iPhone, move onto the next step.